 Other Ways To Lower Triglycerides

 Regular exercise can lower triglyceride levels according to the Department of Health and human Services and Centers for Disease Control and Prevention (CDC) (10).
-Exercise produces endorphins that reduce stress, anxiety, depression which ultimately helps with weight loss (8).
+Exercise also produces endorphins that reduce stress, anxiety, depression which ultimately helps with weight loss (8).

 The Bottom Line

-Triglycerides form when carbohydrate and sugar intake is high.
+Triglycerides form when refined carbohydrate and sugar intake is high.
 The body turns these foods into fat which eventually accumulates in the bloodstream.
 Having a balanced diet rich in fibre, protein and healthy fats can lower triglyceride levels efficiently.